-Unintended Journeys – Co-curated with Gwyneira Isaac this contemporary photography show of 40 photographs from Magnum explore the lives of environmental refugees through photographs in Kenya, Haiti, New Orleans, Japan and Bangladesh.
-It was at the National Museum of Natural History (February to August 2014), and a portion of this show travelled to Tohoku University in Sendai, Japan as part of the UN’s World Conference on Disaster Risk Reduction, March 14-18, 2015.
+Unintended Journeys – Co-curated with Gwyneira Isaac, this show of 40 contemporary photographs from Magnum explores the lives of environmental refugees in Kenya, Haiti, New Orleans, Japan and Bangladesh.
+It was at the National Museum of Natural History from February to August 2014, and a portion of this show travelled to Tohoku University in Sendai, Japan as part of the UN’s World Conference on Disaster Risk Reduction, March 14-18, 2015.

 Basketry: Making Human Nature (2011) Contributed to this exhibit, which was the result of the multi-disciplinary project, entitled ‘Beyond the Basket: Construction, Order and Understanding’ funded by the Arts and Humanities Research Council (AHRC), and shown at the Sainsbury Center for Visual Art, University of East Anglia.